benny140/streamlit-toggle-button-set/README.md

 ## Arguments

-REQUIRED:
+### Required:

-button_list
+- button_list

-OPTIONAL:
+### Optional:

-(default = []) - a subset of the button_list that is selected upon rendering.
+- _default = []_ - a subset of the button_list that is selected upon rendering.

-(color = "standard") - The color of the button when it is selected, options includes 'standard', 'primary', 'secondary', 'error', 'info', 'success' and 'warning'.
+- _color = "standard"_ - The color of the button when it is selected, options includes 'standard', 'primary', 'secondary', 'error', 'info', 'success' and 'warning'.

-(size = "medium") - The size of the component, options includes 'small', 'medium', 'large'.
+- _size = "medium"_ - The size of the component, options includes 'small', 'medium', 'large'.

-(exclusive = False) - only allow one of the button_list to be selected.
+- _exclusive = False_ - only allow one of the button_list to be selected.

-(use_container_width = False) - will take up the full width of its container.
+- _use_container_width = False_ - will take up the full width of its container.